Iankulani/Accurate-Code-Pad/README.md

 OpenAI configuration is built in: paste your API key, pick a model, set temperature, and toggle safe-mode prompts.
 Draft, refactor, translate, or summarize code and documents without leaving the pad.
-Telegram configuration is also ready: connect a bot, choose channels, map commands to actions, and share outputs instantly.
+Telegram configuration is also ready: connect a bot,choose channels, map commands to actions, and share outputs instantly.

 The editor brings smart autocomplete, inline search, fenced code blocks,